coollabsio/coolify/CONTRIBUTING.md

      Note: Only accessible when logged in as root user
    - Mailpit (email catcher): `http://localhost:8025`
    - Telescope (debugging tool): `http://localhost:8000/telescope`
-     Note: Disabled by default, enable by adding the following envrionment variable to your `.env` file:
+     Note: Disabled by default, enable by adding the following environment variable to your `.env` file:
      ```env
      TELESCOPE_ENABLED=true
      ```

+---

-### 7) Contributing a New Service
+### 7. Contributing a New Service

 To add a new service to Coolify, please refer to our documentation:
 [Adding a New Service](https://coolify.io/docs/knowledge-base/add-a-service)